 It’s a common misconception that introverts never leave the house, hate extroverts, and avoid socializing like the plague.
+But that’s not what introversion means at all.
 Those who get to know us are aware that we do have friends, go on dates, and occasionally even enjoy a night out on the town.

 That said, it may be tricky to persuade your introverted friends to leave the comfort of their couch any time after sunset.
 However, if you plan in just the right way, you might find that your introvert is actually eager to see you — and is looking forward to your night out together.
 Here are 10 tips to do just that.

 While spontaneity isn’t exclusively an extrovert trait, you’ll probably find that your introverted friend is far more inclined to join you in painting the town red if you plan at least a couple of days in advance.
 Because our mental processes are more internally focused, introverts actively crave both time to recharge after a social event and time to mentally prepare beforehand.
 If you give us time to reorganize our schedule and allow us to adjust to the idea of spending a certain amount of social energy with you, you’ll probably find that we are much more on top of our socializing game.
 You may even find us acting almost — gasp! — extroverted.

 If an introvert says no to your suggested night out, it’s not a reflection on you.
 Even if we don’t have another conflicting event on our calendar, we consider our night at home reading a book or catching up on a Netflix series to be actual plans.
 Maybe we had a busy week and need to recharge.
 Don’t be afraid to ask again, perhaps a little further in advance next time.
 We might surprise you with a yes.

 3. Don’t call.